yii-starter-kit/yii2-file-kit/README.md

 ```

 # FilesBehavior
-This behavior is designed to save uploaded files in the corresponding relation
+This behavior is designed to save uploaded files in the corresponding relation.

 ```php
  public function behaviors()